Texas's 35th congressional district

 In March 2017, a panel of federal judges ruled that the 35th district was illegally drawn with discriminatory intent.
 In August 2017, another panel of federal judges in San Antonio ruled that the district was unconstitutional.
 However, the district was allowed to stand in the U.S. Supreme Court's 2018 Abbott v.
 Perez ruling.

 Greg Casar, from Austin, won the 2022 election for this seat; Doggett moved to the newly created 37th district, centered almost entirely on Austin and containing small amounts of its suburbs, and won the election there.
 As a result, Austin will be represented by two Democrats in the House.

-With a Cook PVI of D+21 (as of 2023), it is now the second-most Democratic district that includes Austin.
-Only the 37th is more Democratic with a D+24 rating.